aditjain123/Portfolio-Allocation/README.md

 # Portfolio-Allocation
-creates simulation of portfolio of 4 stocks and finds share ratio
+creates simulation of portfolio of 4 stocks and finds sharpe ratio